TreacherousNexus/mastodome/README.md

 * Setup now installs fixed version "known good" pip dependencies
 * Re-licensed project under MIT terms
+* Removed third party assets that were licensed under AGPL

 ### Known Issues & Limitations
 * This project is no longer in active development, so there may be bugs.